russellgordon/ics4u-s2-2024-25/content/source-ics4u/s2/All Classes/Thread 3, Day 14.md

 notes:
 ---
 ## Agenda
-1. Discussion: Using View Models
-	- A recap of how to update an existing record in a database table and then see those changes in other parts of your app.

 2. Portfolio: End-of-Mod Portfolio Reviews
 3. Task: [[Group Software Development]]
 	- Time to work on assigned issues.